IBM/jsonsubschema/README.md

 ## License

-json-subschema is distributed under the terms of the Apache 2.0 License, see [LICENSE.txt](LICENSE.txt).
+jsonsubschema is distributed under the terms of the Apache 2.0 License, see [LICENSE.txt](LICENSE.txt).

 ## Contributions